bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 The `bcgov` organization contains public repositories that hold open-source code or public documents developed by B.C. government teams.
 This organization is **public**.
 To align with our Digital Principles, repositories should be hosted in this open repo.
 The only exception is strong rationale from your Ministry Security Information Officer.

-* Product teams working in the B.C.
-Government Private Cloud PaaS OpenShift platform should use this organization.
-The exception is permission to work in [`bcgov-c`](#bcgov-c)
 * Any member of the `bcgov` organization can create repositories

 ### `bcgov-c`